salesforce/apex-mockery/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

-Or copy `force-app/src/classes` test classes in your sfdx project to deploy it with your favourite deployment methods
+Or copy `force-app/src/classes` apex classes in your sfdx project to deploy it with your favourite deployment methods

-Or you can deploy the library using our unlocked package from the [latest release](https://github.com/salesforce/apex-mockery/releases/latest)
+Or you can install the library using our unlocked package without namespace from the [latest release](https://github.com/salesforce/apex-mockery/releases/latest)

+### Namespaced Org /!\

+It's [not possible](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_unlocked_pkg_namespace_collisions.htm#:~:text=You%20can%E2%80%99t%20install%20a%20no%2Dnamespace%20unlocked%20package%20in%20an%20org%20with%20a%20namespace.) to install a non namespaced unlocked package into a namespaced org.

+In this case you have those choices:

+- Install from sources (with or without manually prefixing classes)
+- Create your own unlocked/2GP package with your namespace containing the sources

+It's [not recommended](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_dependency_overview.htm#:~:text=Can%20a%20managed%202GP%20package%20depend%20on%20an,on%20a%20managed%201GP%20or%20managed%202GP%20package.) for a 2GP package to depends on an unlocked package, namespaced or not (ISV scenario).

 ## Usage